rohansen/CodeExamples/Technology Course Examples/WCF with SSL and UsernamePW/ImplementingSecurityInWCF.md

-# Create a WCF Library in Visual Studio
-### To get our base workspace ready, create the following projects in Visual Studio
+# Getting our basic workspace ready -> create the following projects in Visual Studio
   - A Windows Communication Foundation (WCF) Service Library ___(You could call it SecureService)___
   - A Console Application that can host your service ___(You could call it SecureServiceHost)___
   - A Console Application that can be the client of your service ___(You could call it SecureClient)___